ripple/opensource.ripple.com/docs/_snippets/accepted-credentials-objects.md

 | `CredentialType` | String               | Blob              | Yes       | The type of credential, as hexadecimal.
 This is an arbitrary value from 1 to 64 bytes that the issuer sets when they issue a credential. |

 {% admonition type="info" name="Note" %}
 In the usual JSON format, inner objects are wrapped in an object with one field, whose name defines the inner object type.
-In this case, wrapping field is named `Credential`.
+In this case, the wrapping field is named `Credential`.
 For example:

 ```json
 "AcceptedCredentials": [